MicrosoftDocs/machine-learning-server-docs/microsoft-r/quickstart-r-code.md

 This quickstart assumes that you have:
 + An installed instance of Microsoft R Client or Microsoft R Server
-+ R running on the commandline or in an R integrated development environment (IDE).
++ R running on the command-line or in an R integrated development environment (IDE).
 Read the article [Get Started with Microsoft R Client](r-client-get-started.md) for more information.
 + An internet connection to get [sample data in the RTVS Github repository](https://github.com/Microsoft/RTVS-docs/tree/master/examples/MRS_and_Machine_Learning/Datasets).

 ## Example code